 Visiting Research Associate

-Zena N. Grecni is a 2015 Master of Environmental Management candidate at the Yale School of Forestry and Environmental Studies.
-She holds a Bachelor of Arts in Environmental Studies from Oberlin College (class of 2008).
-Before entering graduate school, Zena worked for three years at the University of Hawai‘i and the East-West Center in Honolulu, Hawai‘i managing projects to provide state, regional, and national decision makers with actionable policy research and information to support their climate change adaptation initiatives.
-As Communications Coordinator for the Pacific Regional Integrated Sciences and Assessments (Pacific RISA) program from 2012 to 2013, she developed and implemented the communications strategy for a regional climate research partnership funded by the National Oceanic and Atmospheric Administration.
-Here at Yale F&ES, Zena is centering her studies on climate change impacts and solutions, with the aim to build a solid foundation in domestic and international environmental policy analysis.
+Zena is a 2015 Master of Environmental Management candidate at the Yale School of Forestry and Environmental Studies.
+Before entering graduate school, Zena worked at the University of Hawai‘i and the East-West Center in Honolulu, managing projects to provide state, regional, and national decision makers with actionable research and information to support their climate change adaptation initiatives.
+As Communications Coordinator for the Pacific Regional Integrated Sciences and Assessments (Pacific RISA) program, she developed and implemented the communications strategy for a regional climate research partnership.
+Here at Yale F&ES, Zena is studying climate change impacts and solutions and international environmental policy.
 Her assistantship at YPCCC is an opportunity to expand her communications experience, especially through harnessing the power of social media to build a community of citizen climate communicators.
-Ultimately, she hopes to return to Hawai‘i better equipped to facilitate collaboration among governments in the Pacific for island solutions toward sustainability and resilience.
-While shivering her way through the first semester of graduate school, Zena has enjoyed jogging to the top of East Rock Park in New Haven, kayaking on the Mill River, and listening to Hawaiian slack-key guitar music.
+Ultimately, she hopes to return to Hawai‘i to facilitate collaboration in the Pacific region for sustainability and resilience.
+She holds a Bachelor of Arts in Environmental Studies from Oberlin College.
+Zena enjoys jogging in New Haven, hiking in the Appalachian Mountains, and landscape photography.

 Rebeka is a second year Masters student most interested in the connections people have with nature.
 She studies climate justice, climate change adaptation, disaster risk reduction, and catastrophe response.
 She has carried out disaster forensic research for the Red Cross Climate Centre in Malawi, is Co Director of the Environmental Film Fest @ Yale, and co leads the Environmental Justice student interest group.
 The highlight of her week is usually "working" alongside grade 2 farmers at the Yale Farm, rockclimbing, yoga, or talking to her parents on the phone.
 Oh, and of course doing social media for YPCCC.